science-digital/sd-integration-tool-template/README.md

 Here are some dot points to help future maintainers of this document and this repo:
 - **Intended Audience:**
-  - Assumed to have a competent understatanding of the tool they plan to integrate.
+  - Assumed to have a competent understanding of the tool they plan to integrate.
-  - Assumed to be a domain expert with competent level of programming profiecency.
-The assumption is that the developers who want to integrate tools will have a resonable level of programming proficency, but will not necessarily be professional programmers.
-They are likely to have deep expereince in tools sets and libraries they are familiar with but may not have a deep understanding of tools and technologies across a broader development concepts (for example they may not have experience with cloud infrustructure, Docker, JSON or web APIs).
+  - Assumed to be a domain expert with competent level of programming proficiency.
+The assumption is that the developers who want to integrate tools will have a reasonable level of programming proficiency, but will not necessarily be professional programmers.
+They are likely to have deep experience in tools sets and libraries they are familiar with but may not have a deep understanding of tools and technologies across a broader development concepts (for example they may not have experience with cloud infrastructure, Docker, JSON or web APIs).
-  - Assumed have a resonable familiarity with Python.
+  - Assumed have a reasonable familiarity with Python.